Anton Hoffmann: Anton's family

 Anton Hoffmann came from Greater Poland.
 He was born at the beginning of the 1820s in Chodzież (then Kolmar in Posen).
 He was the first-born son of Anton Hoffmann, a translator, and Johanna née Braun.
-His year of birth raises doubts, but one assumes Anton's most reliable date of birth is May 24, 1823.
+His year of birth raises doubts, but one assumes Anton's most reliable date of birth is 24 May 1823.

 He spent the first several years of his life in his hometown of Chodzież, probably graduating from elementary school here.
 Then, between 1835 and 1837, the Hoffmanns moved to Łobżenica, but after a few years they moved to Bydgoszcz.
 In December 1846 they certainly lived in the city, in a rented house or, most likely, their own, marked Nr.
 377, at today's Father Ignacy Skorupka street.
 The exact date of their arrival in the city is known by the registration book where is recorded the birth of Anton's five younger siblings (i.e. between 1840 and 1846).

 Beginnings

 Anton was registered as involved in masonry when settling in Bydgoszcz: it seems likely he began his apprenticeship in Łobżenica, knowing the basics of profession while arriving in Bromberg at age 23, where he worked as an independent (his first own designs date back to 1847).
 However, he was getting educated under the direction of mason masters (Hermann Donner, Emst Koch, Johann Wilhelm Krause, Friedrich Meyer, Gottlieb Meyer, Carl Schultz and Wilhelm Adolph Sieg).
 Anton received his Masonry Master's diploma between 1855 and 1857.

-On May 8, 1866, Anton Hoffmann married Michalina Święcicka née Woytalewicz, widow of a Bydgoszcz shoemaker, in the parish church of Saints Marcin and Mikołaj in Bydgoszcz.
+On 8 May 1866 Anton Hoffmann married Michalina Święcicka (née Woytalewicz), widow of a Bydgoszcz shoemaker, in the parish church of Saints Marcin and Mikołaj in Bydgoszcz.
 Michalina from the first marriage had eight children, the younger still living with her.

 Among them was seven-year-old Józef Stanisław (1859–1913), whom Hoffmann educated as a builder.
 Ha was to become one of the most famous Bydgoszcz architect, i.e. Józef Święcicki.
 In 1881–1882, Anton and Józef set up a common design studio.

 Architect career

 Unlike most construction masters at the time, Anton never built his own home nor lived in a property he owned: he rented the apartments in which he lived and worked.
-With the help of address books, can consequently work out the different houses he lived in with his family:
+With the help of address books, one can consequently work out the different houses he lived in with his family: